Lexington, Kentucky: Horse racing and equestrian events

 The city is home to two horse-racing tracks, Keeneland and The Red Mile harness track.
 Keeneland, sporting live races in April and October, is steeped in tradition; little has changed since the track's opening in 1936.
 Keeneland hosted the 2015 Breeders' Cup, with the event's signature race, the Breeders' Cup Classic, won by Triple Crown winner American Pharoah.
 This track also has the world's largest Thoroughbred auction house; 19 Kentucky Derby winners, 21 Preakness Stakes winners, and 18 Belmont Stakes winners were purchased at Keeneland sales.
 Its most notable race is the Blue Grass Stakes, which is considered an important preparation for the Kentucky Derby.
 The Red Mile is the oldest horse racing track in the city and the second-oldest in the nation.
 It runs live harness races, in which horses pull two-wheeled carts called sulkies.
 The two tracks announced a partnership in 2014.

 The Kentucky Horse Park, located along scenic Iron Works Pike in northern Fayette County, is a comparative latecomer to Lexington, opening in 1978.
 Although commonly known as a tourist attraction and museum, it is also a working horse farm with a farrier and famous retired horses such as 2003 Kentucky Derby winner Funny Cide.
 Since its opening in April 1978, the Kentucky Horse Park has hosted the Rolex Kentucky Three Day Event, which is one of the top-three annual equestrian eventing competitions in the world and is held immediately before the Kentucky Derby at Churchill Downs in Louisville.
 In September and October 2010, Lexington was the first city outside of Europe to host the World Equestrian Games.

 Other sports

 Lexington is home to Roller Derby of Central Kentucky and Lexington Bike Polo League.
 In 2017, Lexington hosted the World Hardcourt Bike Polo Championship, the most competitive bike polo tournament in the world, at facilities in Coolavin Park.
 Two years prior the city hosted the North American Hardcourt Bike Polo Championship for teams from across Canada, Mexico, and the United States.
+In 2023, Roller Derby of Central Kentucky returned to competitive play at Central Bank Center after a three-year hiatus.

+The Dirt Bowl is a long-standing local basketball tournament held by Lexington Parks and Recreation at Douglass Park.
+The league has been around since the early 1970s.
+Sports Illustrated covered it in 1983 and called it one of the premier summer leagues in the country at the time.
+The basketball courts at Douglass Park were originally dirt, giving the tournament its "Dirt Bowl" name.
+The courts have since been paved.

 Parks and recreation

 City parks and facilities

 Lexington has over 100 parks, ranging in size from the 8719 ft2 Smith Street Park to the 659 acre Masterson Station Park.
-Among those parks are:
+Many Lexington parks recently received improvements as part of a $25,183,270.63 investment from the American Rescue Plan Act.
+Lexington's parks include: